Agoda – I find here the most selection for low-budget accommodation in Asia.

 Expats blog– uniting expat bloggers site, with expats latest blog posts, blog reviews, expat interviews & contests.

-WhatssApp – app that use most of Asian people.
+WhatssApp – an app that uses most of Asian people.
 It’s more popular than call or text SMS

 I like to book via Airbnb while I’m traveling because it helps me to save some money.
 As well it makes me feel like at home.
 For example, if I stay in a flat I can cook there and do other things that I usually can’t do in the hostels, guest houses.
 Also you can find some authentic places to stay, be a bit closer to a local culture.
 Here you can check more my pros and cons about staying or renting through Airbnb.